Trump blasts Mueller probe as ‘attack on our country’

 Mueller reports to Deputy Attorney General Rod Rosenstein, who appointed the special counsel last year after the recusal of Attorney General Jeff Sessions and Trump’s firing of former FBI Director James Comey.

-Trump unleashed on Sessions, repeating in public his private criticism of the Attorney General for making a “terrible mistake” in recusing himself in the Russia probe.
-Trump said Sessions “should have certainly let us know” he would step aside in the probe and we would have “put a different attorney general.”
+Trump lit into Sessions, repeating in public his private criticism of the attorney general for making a “terrible mistake” in recusing himself from the Russia probe.
+Trump said Sessions “should have certainly let us know” he would step aside in the probe and we would have “put a different attorney general in.”

-Trump said some people have told him he should fire Mueller, but declined to say he would: “Why don’t I just fire Mueller?
-Well, I think it’s a disgrace what’s going on — we’ll see what happens.”
+The harsh tone immediately drew warnings from lawmakers on Capitol Hill, who have sought to preserve Mueller’s independence.

+South Carolina Republican Sen. Lindsey Graham said he didn’t know the purpose of Mueller’s raid on Cohen, but added, “I just want to let Mr. Mueller do his job without any political interference.”

+Senate Democratic leader Chuck Schumer of New York released a statement warning Trump against firing Mueller.
+“The investigation is critical to the health of our democracy and must be allowed to continue,” he said.

-Trump cannot directly fire Mueller, but could order Rosenstein or his successors to remove the special counsel.
+Under Justice Department regulations, Trump cannot directly fire Mueller, but could order Rosenstein or his successor to remove the special counsel.
+The regulations only allow Mueller’s removal for “misconduct, dereliction of duty, incapacity, conflict of interest or for other good cause” including violation of Justice Department policies.